rokucommunity/ropm/README.md

 ```

 ## How to create a ropm package
 The `ropm` package system leverages the [npm](https://www.npmjs.com/) package system from Node.js.
 Simply follow [these instructions](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) from npm on how to create a package.

-Then, be sure to add `"ropm"` to the `keywords` portion of the package.json so that your roku packages are more easily discoverable during searches.
-A `ropm` search interface is coming in the future to help with discoverability, and adding the tag will be required in order to appear in that interface.
+Steps:
+1. Create a new package.json in your project (you can run `ropm init` to have it help build one)
+2. Add `"ropm"` to the `keywords` portion of the package.json.
+Without this tag, ropm will completely ignore your package when copying files.

 Here's a simple package.json showing how to add the `ropm` keyword:
 ```javascript